 - Parent/Community Involvement – promotes community involvement in assuring a healthy school

-Benefits of a School Nurse
+Benefits of Having School Nurses

 A recent study has shown that the benefits of having a full time nurse are invaluable.
 The students are more likely to have appropriate healthcare when given a referral by a nurse.
 The best example of this is with vision and hearing screenings.
 Nurses catch these problems and can direct families to reputable doctors.
 Additionally, this study found a steep drop in the number of students needing emergency transport.
 Nurses are able to help with asthma attacks and administer epinephrine for allergic reaction rather than needing to rush the child to the hospital.